The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 You can only see the contents of the planet you are currently in.

+(The contents of a Planet are revealed, when a robot enters the Planet.
+By listening to all robots you could potentioly get updates to all entered Planets. *Do not do it, this is not fair gameplay*)

 ### Spacestations

 Spacestations are a special type of planet, which can be seen as trading and spawn posts.